 Are Investors Undervaluing These Auto-Tires-Trucks Stocks Right Now?

-One stock to keep an eye on is LKQ (LKQ).
-LKQ is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+Nissan Motor Co.
+(NSANY) is a stock many investors are watching right now.
+NSANY is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock is trading with a P/E ratio of 8.44, which compares to its industry's average of 11.49.
+NSANY's Forward P/E has been as high as 224.90 and as low as -5.20, with a median of 13.22, all within the past year.

-Investors should also recognize that LKQ has a P/B ratio of 2.92.
+Another notable valuation metric for NSANY is its P/B ratio of 0.55.
 Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 2.99.
-Within the past 52 weeks, LKQ's P/B has been as high as 2.96 and as low as 1.88, with a median of 2.53.
+This stock's P/B looks attractive against its industry's average P/B of 1.09.
+Over the past 12 months, NSANY's P/B has been as high as 0.69 and as low as 0.48, with a median of 0.54.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-LKQ has a P/S ratio of 1.32.
-This compares to its industry's average P/S of 1.49.

-Finally, we should also recognize that LKQ has a P/CF ratio of 13.19.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 16.42.
-Over the past 52 weeks, LKQ's P/CF has been as high as 14.67 and as low as 11.07, with a median of 12.60.
+Finally, investors should note that NSANY has a P/CF ratio of 3.14.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+NSANY's P/CF compares to its industry's average P/CF of 6.53.
+Over the past year, NSANY's P/CF has been as high as 9.03 and as low as -7.66, with a median of 3.27.

-If you're looking for another solid Automotive - Replacement Parts value stock, take a look at SPX (SPXC).
-SPXC is a # 2 (Buy) stock with a Value score of A.
+If you're looking for another solid Automotive - Foreign value stock, take a look at Toyota Motor (TM).
+TM is a # 1 (Strong Buy) stock with a Value score of A.

-Shares of SPX are currently trading at a forward earnings multiple of 26.22 and a PEG ratio of 1.46 compared to its industry's P/E and PEG ratios of 14.53 and 1.20, respectively.
+Toyota Motor is currently trading with a Forward P/E ratio of 9.65 while its PEG ratio sits at 0.42.
+Both of the company's metrics compare favorably to its industry's average P/E of 11.49 and average PEG ratio of 0.45.

 Click to get this free report